renners7777/100-days-of-code/log.md

 Days 32+33: Layouts 3 + 4 first drafts completed in html + css.
 3 more to go now!
 Need to improve my css skills as struggling with it at the moment.
 Practised typing and played Flexbox Zombies again.

+Day 34: Practiced typing.
+Learnt a little about flexbox.
+Played Flexbox Zombies and got a little stuck!
+Did paper design for final 3 layouts.

 **Link(s) to work**
 https://codepen.io/renners7777/pen/ExQPdoE - freecode camp survey form not completed yet!
 19/07/22 - https://codepen.io/renners7777/pen/XWERRvp - Class02 #100Devs brownie.html.